OpenEvalProject/evals/manuscripts/elife-80116/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/040af2s02 Organismal and Evolutionary Biology Research Program, Faculty of Biological and Environmental Sciences, University of Helsinki Helsinki Finland
+1. Organismal and Evolutionary Biology Research Program, Faculty of Biological and Environmental Sciences, University of Helsinki Helsinki Finland ([ROR:040af2s02](https://ror.org/040af2s02))
-2. https://ror.org/013meh722 Department of Zoology, University of Cambridge Cambridge United Kingdom
+2. Department of Zoology, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-3. https://ror.org/03yj89h83 Ecology and Genetics Research Unit, University of Oulu Oulu Finland
+3. Ecology and Genetics Research Unit, University of Oulu Oulu Finland ([ROR:03yj89h83](https://ror.org/03yj89h83))
-4. https://ror.org/05n3dz165 Department of Biological and Environmental Science, University of Jyväskylä Jyväskylä Finland
+4. Department of Biological and Environmental Science, University of Jyväskylä Jyväskylä Finland ([ROR:05n3dz165](https://ror.org/05n3dz165))
-5. https://ror.org/05n3dz165 Department of Chemistry, University of Jyväskylä Jyväskylä Finland
+5. Department of Chemistry, University of Jyväskylä Jyväskylä Finland ([ROR:05n3dz165](https://ror.org/05n3dz165))
-6. https://ror.org/046f6cx68 Institute for Melanin Chemistry, Fujita Health University Toyoake Japan
+6. Institute for Melanin Chemistry, Fujita Health University Toyoake Japan ([ROR:046f6cx68](https://ror.org/046f6cx68))

 † Corresponding author

 ## Abstract

 Colour is often used as an aposematic warning signal, with predator learning expected to lead to a single colour pattern within a population.
 However, there are many puzzling cases where aposematic signals are also polymorphic.
-The wood tiger moth, Arctia plantaginis , displays bright hindwing colours associated with unpalatability, and males have discrete colour morphs which vary in frequency between localities.
+The wood tiger moth, Arctia plantaginis, displays bright hindwing colours associated with unpalatability, and males have discrete colour morphs which vary in frequency between localities.
 In Finland, both white and yellow morphs can be found, and these colour morphs also differ in behavioural and life-history traits.
 Here, we show that male colour is linked to an extra copy of a yellow family gene that is only present in the white morphs.
 This white-specific duplication, which we name valkea, is highly upregulated during wing development.
 CRISPR targeting valkea resulted in editing of both valkea and its paralog, yellow-e, and led to the production of yellow wings.
 We also characterise the pigments responsible for yellow, white, and black colouration, showing that yellow is partly produced by pheomelanins, while black is dopamine-derived eumelanin.
 Our results add to a growing number of studies on the genetic architecture of complex and seemingly paradoxical polymorphisms, and the role of gene duplications and structural variation in adaptive evolution.

 ## Introduction